mixpanel/mixpanel-android/README.md

   your in app notifications and surveys but not track that they have been displayed.
 If you have multiple notifications/surveys, calls the respective show/get methods will simply rotate through them.

+* `MixpanelAPI.logPosts()` has been deprecated.
+Set the `com.mixpanel.android.MPConfig.EnableDebugLogging`
+  flag to true to now get extensive debugging output.

 * The minimum Android version necessary for surveys and in app notifications has been increased to 14, Ice Cream Sandwich to improve stability.